angelspitfire/spring-hexagonal-example/docs/SOLUTION.md

     The application will be accessible at `http://localhost:8080`.
 You can use tools like Postman or cURL to interact with the RESTful APIs provided by the application.
     The Swagger UI is also available at `http://localhost:8080/swagger-ui.html`, providing a user-friendly interface for exploring and testing the APIs.

-6. **Consideratiions**:
+## Considerations
-    - The application uses an embedded MongoDB for local use instance by default.
-If you prefer to use a standalone MongoDB instance, you can configure the connection details in the `application.yaml` file.
+- **Embedded MongoDB for Local Use**: The application uses an embedded MongoDB instance by default for local development.
+To switch to a standalone MongoDB instance, update the connection details in the `application.yaml` file.

-    - The application runs a MongoDB instace whe running with docker-compose.
-You can run the following command to start the application with docker-compose.
-The reason behind this is to make it easier to run the application without the need to install MongoDB on your local machine due to a bug on apple silicon machines from de.flapdoodle,de.flapdoodle.embed.mongo.
+- **MongoDB for docker-compose**: The application automatically runs a MongoDB instance when running with docker-compose.
+This setup is designed to bypass the need for local MongoDB installation, especially useful due to a bug on Apple Silicon machines related to de.flapdoodle.embed.mongo.
-    - The application uses an in-memory database, which means that data will not persist between application restarts.
-For a production environment, you should configure a real MongoDB instance and provide the necessary connection details in the application configuration.
-    - The application is designed to be stateless, meaning that it does not store session data between requests.
-This design choice ensures scalability and fault tolerance, as each request is processed independently.